 It is my intention to offer grief-related therapy of the highest quality, in a culturally sensitive and sacred space.
-In my practice, I use an integrative approach, emphasizing interventions that scientific studies and clinical expertise have demonstrated are most effective for grief integration, and the treatment of related concerns such as depression and anxiety.
-Some of these interventions include but are not limited to, Cognitive-Behavioral Therapy (CBT), Complicated Grief Treatment (CGT), narrative therapy, and mindfulness meditation.
+In my practice, I use an integrative approach, emphasizing interventions that scientific studies and clinical expertise have demonstrated are most effective for grief integration.
+One particularly effective and evidence based treatment is Complicated Grief Therapy (CGT).
+I am one of only two mental health clinicians in the Philadelphia area trained in this treatment protocol.

 About Dr. Sonya

 I have a Ph.D. in Counseling Psychology from Temple University and have been a licensed psychologist since 1991.
 After many years of clinical work, and adjunct teaching at various universities and colleges, I transitioned to working as a full-time psychology professor at Community College of Philadelphia.
 I also worked as a freelance reviewer of psychology textbooks and author of ancillary materials of psychology textbooks published by Pearson Higher Education, Macmillan/Worth, McGraw-Hill and Wiley publishers Over the years, I loved being immersed in academia and never thought I would return to clinical work.